harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/hygiene-metrics.md

    A lower weight causes a category to have a lower impact on the overall score, and a higher weight causes a category to have a larger impact on the overall score.
 A weight of zero excludes that category from the hygiene score calculation.
 Make sure the total of all weights equals 100.

-   In addition to the built-in categories, you can add custom hygiene categories by configuring **Custom Hygiene Misses** in your issue management [connectors](../sei-integrations/sei-integrations-overview.md).
+   In addition to the built-in categories, you can add custom hygiene categories by configuring **Custom Hygiene Misses** in your issue management [SEI connectors](../sei-integrations/sei-integrations-overview.md).

 <!--image - .gitbook/assets/image (71).png -- Issue Hygiene Report widget config - Weights tab-->

 5. On the **Settings** tab, select the issue management system to use for this widget.
-Available options are based on your configured [connectors](/docs/category/connectors-and-integrations).
+Available options are based on your configured [SEI connectors](/docs/category/connectors-and-integrations).

 :::tip